Jack Hemingway: Marriage and family

 Hemingway married Byra Louise "Puck" Whittlesey on June 25, 1949, in Paris.
 Their wedding was attended by Julia Child and Alice B. Toklas.
-The couple had three children: Joan Whittlesey "Muffet" Hemingway (born 1950), Margot Louise Hemingway later known as Margaux Hemingway (1954–1996), and Mariel Hadley Hemingway (born 1961).
+The couple had three daughters: Joan Whittlesey "Muffet" Hemingway (born 1950), Margot Louise Hemingway later known as Margaux Hemingway (1954–1996), and Mariel Hadley Hemingway (born 1961).

 Puck died of cancer in 1988.
 In 1989, Hemingway married Angela Holvey; they remained married until his death in 2000.

 Sexual abuse allegations

 In the 1990s, Margaux accused her father of molesting her as a child, an allegation he denied.
-She later died of a barbiturate overdose in 1996 at age 42; her death was ruled self-inflicted, thereby becoming "the fifth person in four generations of her family to commit suicide".
-In a 2013 television documentary film Running from Crazy, Mariel spoke of her family's struggles with alcoholism, mental illness, and suicide.

-She also backed up her sister's allegation of being molested by Jack, claiming that he sexually abused both of her two older sisters in childhood.
+She later died of a barbiturate overdose in 1996 at age 42.
+In a 2013 television documentary film Running from Crazy, Mariel backed up her sister's allegation of being molested by Jack, stating that he sexually abused both of her two older sisters in childhood, and that she had been forced to watch him sexually abuse Margaux.